-I am in crisis and need immediate help: Counseling and Psychological Services (CAPS) provides crisis intervention services during normal business hours.
-To be seen for an emergency appointment, call their office or simply walk into the center.
-Be sure to inform the receptionist that you are experiencing a crisis and they will make every effort to respond to your situation as quickly as possible.
+If you are in crisis and need immediate help, call or simply walk into the counseling center during normal business hours.
+Inform the receptionist that you are experiencing a crisis, and they will make every effort to respond to your situation as quickly as possible.
 For afterhours services, call

 The mission of Student Accessibility Services (SAS) is to ensure that students with disabilities have an equal access to participate in and benefit from educational opportunities within the UCF community.
 This is accomplished by collaborating with faculty, colleges and departments in providing academic accommodations for qualified students with disabilities.